Albanese maps for open algebraic spaces

 \proof It suffices to treat the case that $k$ is algebraically closed.
 Then there is a rational point $a_1\in P_1$ giving identifications $P_i=G_i$.
 So $h_*=h$, and we thus may start with a homomorphism $h:G_1\ra G_2$ of abelian varieties.
 Moreover, $\Image(h)$ and $\Cokernel(h)$ are abelian varieties, and $N=\Kernel(h)$ is proper.
 These are related by three short exact sequences:

-The kernel $G$ of the affinization map $N\ra N^\aff$ connected and smooth (\cite{Demazure; Gabriel 1970}, Chapter III, 8.2) and here also proper.
-Thus $N$ is an extension of some finite group scheme $N/G$ by some abelian variety $G$.
+The kernel $G$ of the affinization map $N\ra N^\aff$ is connected and smooth (\cite{Demazure; Gabriel 1970}, Chapter III, 8.2).
+It is also proper because $N$ is proper.
+Thus $N$ is an extension of the finite group scheme $N/G$ by the abelian variety $G$.
 Now recall that for any abelian variety $B$, the dual abelian variety $B^*=\Pic^\tau_{B/k}$ represents the sheaf $\uExt^1(B,\GG_m)$, as explained in \cite{Moret-Bailly 1981}, Appendix, and that $\uHom(B,\GG_m)=0$.
 Moreover, for any finite group scheme $H$, the \emph{Cartier dual} $H^\vee$ represents the sheaf $\uHom(H,\GG_m)$.

 Applying the contravariant functor $\uHom(\cdot,\GG_m)$ to the above short exact sequences and using Lemma \ref{sheaf ext} below, we obtain identifications $\uExt^1(N,\GG_m)=G^*$ and $\uHom(N,\GG_m)=(N/G)^\vee$, together with exact sequences $0\leftarrow \Image(h)^*\leftarrow G_2^*\leftarrow \Cokernel(h)^*\leftarrow 0$ and $0\leftarrow \uExt^1(N,\GG_m)\leftarrow G_1^*\leftarrow \Image(h)^*\leftarrow\uHom(N,\GG_m)\leftarrow 0$.
 In turn, we get a commutative diagram where the sequences with kinks are exact: